ganovak/AcademicWebsite/content/authors/admin/_index.md

 # - Technical theater

 # Short bio (displayed in user profile at end of posts)
- bio: Math and computer science educator empowering students to develop critical thinking and problem solving skills and technical competence
+ bio: "Math and computer science educator empowering students to develop critical thinking and problem solving skills and technical competence"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""